security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

 #### Configuration

 This image can be run as a service or as a standalone container.
-Both runs Faraday Server without Postgres.
-You will note that we created /faraday-license and /faraday-storage volumes (for mount your license and storage) and environment variables (below) for Faraday configuration.
+Both run Faraday Server without PostgreSQL.
+You will note that we have created `/faraday-license` and `/faraday-storage` volumes (for mount your license and storage).
+We have also created environment variables (below) for Faraday configuration.

 ##### Database Connection